 The cost to participate is $110 per shooter, which includes ammunition, a gun and lunch.
 Shooters may bring their own gun, but Black Wing will provide a free gun to use.
 Participants are not allowed to bring their own ammunition, but ammo will be provided.

 Last year, the team representing IBEW Local 683 was crowned the winner.

-Sixth Annual C/COBCTC D.A.D.’s Day Clay Shoot Registration Form and return it prior to the Sept.
-10 deadline.
+Anyone who wants to participate in the shoot, should fill out the Seventh Annual C/COBCTC D.A.D.’s Day Clay Shoot Registration Form and return it prior to the Aug.
+18 deadline.

 Proceeds raised by the event will benefit diabetes research.

 D.A.D.’s Day was organized in 1987 by the Building and Construction Trades Department, AFL-CIO, with a goal to raise money for the Diabetes Research Institute (DRI), located at the University of Miami, Fla.

 The mission of the DRI is to find a cure for diabetes, which is a disease where the body cannot produce insulin or cannot produce enough insulin to turn glucose into energy.

 Diabetes is a leading cause of blindness, kidney failure, amputations, heart failure and stroke in Americans.

 According to its website, the Diabetes Research Institute leads the world in cure-focused diabetes research.
 It is of the largest and most comprehensive research center dedicated to curing diabetes.

 Currently, the DRI is aggressively working to develop a biological cure by restoring natural insulin production and normalizing blood sugar levels without imposing other risks.